wissol/eo/lexicon.md

 * neek: to get old
 * neirni: winter clothing, outer garment
 * nibaa: on a boat
-* nije: "afterlife", "the spiritual dimension"
+* nixe: "afterlife", "the spiritual dimension"
-* noje: thought
+* noxe: thought
-* nojek: to think
+* noxek: to think
-* nojere: wisdom
+* noxere: wisdom
 * no: night
 * nu: oats
 * o: now, present
 * oba: knee
 * ode: long
 * olo: today (‘this sun’)
-* oj: auch! (interjection)
+* ox: auch! (interjection)
 * oma: tomorrow (ma is more often used, as the spirits could take this word as a challenge against them)
 * onos: tonight
 * ool: often